ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Setup

-* If you haven't already create a Docker Machine called minimesos
+* If you haven't already create a Docker Machine called `default`
-  * `$ docker-machine create minimesos --driver virtualbox`
+  * `$ docker-machine create default --driver virtualbox`
 * Clone the minimesos project and run `make setup` from that folder to add routing rules so the minimesos containers are reachable

 #### Cli